TACC/Lmod/docs/source/310_settarg.rst

 settarg_rc.lua.
 Sites may have to tailor this file to match the names of their compilers and mpi modules and other module names.
 Then users may wish to set their own preferences.
-Finally a project may wish to have speciallize settings.
+Finally a project may wish to have specialize settings.
 All files are merged together in an intelligent fashion into a single configuration.
 They do not overwrite the previous setting.
 More on this in :ref:`settarg_configuration-label`